 As mentioned previously, a cow's CL is responsible for the regular progesterone curves in cycling cows.
 The CL is typically present at day five in a cow's (or heifer's) estrus cycle and begins to regress around day 17.
 Therefore, cows will have high blood levels of progesterone in the middle of the cycle and low levels at the beginning and end of the cycle.
 High levels of progesterone are needed to promote follicular recruitment and growth, but low levels are required for heat expression and a fertile ovulation.
 A cow that cannot produce sufficient progesterone, cannot get pregnant without intervention.
 Progesterone is also needed to maintain pregnancy during the length of gestation.
 Because the role of progesterone is so dynamic, a single test for blood or milk levels still does not give a clear picture of what is going on.
 This is why software combined with milk line sampling for progesterone testing was developed by a certain milking equipment company.
 This system takes sequential milk samples at regular intervals and tests the milk for progesterone which reflects the level of progesterone in the blood.
-This data is then used to determine where a cow is in her cycle, whether or not she is pregnant, if she has had an early abortion, and even if she is anovular or suspected for having endometritis.
+This data is then used to determine where a cow is in her cycle, whether or not she is pregnant, if she has had an early abortion, and even if she is anovular or suspected of having endometritis.
 When used in combination with visual heat detection or activity monitors this can be a very effective heat detection tool.
+The image below is a screen shot showing the programs data for an individual cow.

-LISTOWEL #8451, Hwy 23, N. P.O.
-Box 66 Listowel, ON N4W 3H2 1.800.565.2047 T 519,291.2060 F 519.291.4290 E Iclinic@heartlandvets.ca MOUNT FOREST 322 Main Street, N. Mount Forest, ON N06 2L2 1.877.523.4422 T 519.323,4422 F 519.323.4334 E mfclinic@heartlandvets.ca
+#8451 Road 164 Hwy 23, North Listowel, ON N4W 3G6 1.800.565.2047 T 519.291.2060 F 519.418.2065 E Iclinic@heartlandvets.ca MOUNT FOREST

+322 Main Street, N.

+Mount Forest, ON NOG 2L2

+1.877.523.4422

+T 519.323.4422

+F 519.323.4334

+E mfclinic@heartlandvets.ca